 Update time – My goal is to one day have my site caught up.
 The problem is, I like hiking more than typing.
 Maybe when it gets cold out I will get caught up.
-We’ll see…117 to go as of 9-21-2020
+We’ll see…a few more done on 1-29-2023 so 106 to go, which includes 10 new ones the weekend of the 28&29.
+I had 316 to go when this update spree began on 01-07-2023.

 “You can plan a hike.
 You can’t plan an adventure, they just kinda happen!”